Upskill and improve your chances of employment with a forklift licence. There are two options when you are learning to drive a forklift:

 Do you need the instructor to come to your workplace, or will you go to a training centre?
 Some instructors offer both options, some offer only one option.

 Do you need your forklift instructor to conduct a health and safety audit?
-Forklift instructors frequently offer workplaces health and safety audits you can take advantage of.
+Forklift instructors frequently offer workplace health and safety audits you can take advantage of.

 Do you need any specialised forklift training?
 Specialised forklift training can be supplied if you already have an F endorsement, but have obtained a new type of forklift with unfamiliar attachments.